-George Clooney & Amal Join Beyonce & Jay Z—Expecting Twins!
+George Clooney & Amal Join Beyonce & Jay Z — Expecting Twins!

 Something that Amal noted was the fact that her mother was able to find a balance in her life and never lost her femininity.

-Amal and George Clooney have already expanded their family by once since tying the knot in 2014.
+Amal and George Clooney have already expanded their family by one since tying the knot in 2014.
 The couple adopted a shelter dog in 2015 named Millie.

-39-year-old Amal Clooney and 35-year-old Beyonce are both thought to have had IVF treatments to facilitate their pregnancies, according to Slate.
+Amal Clooney, 39, and 35-year-old Beyonce are both thought to have had IVF treatments to facilitate their pregnancies, according to Slate.

 A photo posted by Beyoncé (@beylite) on